fzero/lhl-lectures-legacy/w5d1-rails-intro/lecture_notes.md

 # Intro to Rails

 Today we talked about Rails and how it relates to the Sinatra work we've been doing so far.
-We talked about how Rails organizes the component parts of the application (Models, Views, Controllers, Tests) and discussed some of the add-ons that come built-in.
-We talked about how Rails is a curated selection of components that can be changed if you want to, but that provides a pretty solid starting point for a full web application.
+We've seen how Rails organizes the component parts of the application (Models, Views, Controllers, Tests) and discussed some of the add-ons that come built-in.
+Rails is a curated selection of components that can be changed if you want to, but that provides a pretty solid starting point for a full web application.

 We've explored how rails can generate code for us - from migrations to full application scaffolds - and briefly discussed resourceful routing (to be explored in detail on the next lecture).